-In the event that more than one boiler vents to a common stack, the alternative reference method for determining individual boiler flow rates shall be EPA Method 19.
-This method may be used for applicable boilers before and after the interim period mentioned in Section 4.1.
-The orifice plates used in every boiler vented to a common stack shall meet the requirements in Paragraph 5.4.
+In the event that more than one boiler electric power generating unit vents to a common stack, the alternative reference method for determining individual boiler electric power generating unit flow rates shall be EPA Method 19.
+This method may be used for applicable boilers electric power generating unit before and after the interim period mentioned in Section 4.1.
+The orifice plates used in every boiler electric power generating unit vented to a common stack shall meet the requirements in Paragraph 5.4.